-Chris Soules On “Edge Of Tears” In 911 Call, Disappears From Instagram After Speaking Out In Media Statement
+Chris Soules On ‘Edge Of Tears’ In 911 Call, Disappears From Instagram After Speaking Out In Media Statement

 Chris Soules was reportedly on the “edge of tears” in a newly released 911 call and disappeared from Instagram, after speaking out via a media statement, one day after causing a fatal hit-and-run accident.

 According to E!
-Online on Tuesday, Chris Soules, 35, completely deleted his Instagram account nearly 24 hours after allegedly leaving the scene of an accident near his home in rural Iowa on Monday.
+Online on Tuesday, Chris Soules, 35, completely deleted his Instagram account, nearly 24 hours after allegedly leaving the scene of an accident near his home in rural Iowa on Monday.

-The report goes on to say that other social media accounts belonging to Chris Soules remained active as of Tuesday evening, but the Instagram account with over 700,000 followers had been replaced with a “sorry, this page isn’t available” message.
+The report goes on to say that other social media accounts belonging to Chris Soules remained active as of Tuesday evening, but the Instagram account, with over 700,000 followers, had been replaced with a “sorry, this page isn’t available” message.

 #TheBachelor alum Chris Soules deletes his Instagram after arrest https://t.co/FgOT2C76Iz pic.twitter.com/K7mYHuzDfK